REI Co-op Kingdom 6

 Something that immediately stands out in setting up and using the REI Kingdom is its quality construction.
 The fabrics have a premium and substantial feel, the aluminum poles and hubs are sturdy, and the stitching and seam sealing are top-notch.
 We’ve used our Kingdom tents a lot over the years, including numerous trips with kids and dogs, and have yet to experience any significant durability issues.
 The 150-denier floor is thick enough that you won’t necessarily need to add a footprint, though it’s still a good idea if you’re hoping to extend the tent’s life.
 Over time, one of our Kingdoms has gotten a few snags in the mesh—possibly from some careless packing—but otherwise everything looks brand new.

 Tipping the scales at 21 pounds 6 ounces, the Kingdom 6 is a lot to haul around and store.
+For reference, most of its direct competitors weigh less, including Marmot’s Limestone 6 (17 lbs.
+3 oz.), MSR’s Habitude 6 (14 lbs.), and REI’s own Base Camp (20 lbs.
+10 oz.) and Grand Hut (16 lbs.).
 The good news, however, is that REI includes a very convenient carry bag.
 The interior of the bag is divided vertically into three sections, so you can divvy up the poles, rainfly, and tent body.
 Pockets along the exterior fit the stakes and guylines.
-Importantly, it’s all generously sized and can accommodate less than perfect packing (the carry bag is also large enough to fit the Kingdom’s footprint if you decide to pick that up).
-And finally, backpack straps make it very easy to transport the bag to and from camp, which leaves your hands free for carrying items like a cooler or stove from your car.
-Among tent bag designs, the Kingdom’s is one of our favorites.
+And importantly, it’s all generously sized and can accommodate less-than-perfect packing (the carry bag also is large enough to fit the Kingdom’s footprint if you decide to pick that up).
+And finally, backpack straps make it easy to transport the bag to and from camp, which leaves your hands free for carrying items like a cooler or stove from your car.
+Among tent bag designs, the Kingdom is one of our favorites.